National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 ![The converse representation of @fig-understanding-020-concept-relationship-1 row 47](images/understanding/fig-understanding-030-concept-relationship-2.png){#fig-understanding-030-concept-relationship-2 fig-alt="The converse representation"}

-The hierarchical relationship between the two concepts is represented once (above) with a “Subsumes” record and again (below) with an “Is a” record.
+The hierarchical relationship between the two concepts is represented once (above) with a "Subsumes" record and again (below) with an "Is a" record.
 The concept_relationship only contains direct relationships between pairs of concepts.
 For hierarchical relationships, more distant relationships are found in the concept_ancestor table.